 Popular Skills for Chief Operating Officer, Non-Profit Organization

-Non-Profit COOs report using a wide range of professional skills.
+Survey results show that Non-Profit COOs use a fair number of skills.
 Most notably, skills in Senior Financial Management, Strategic Planning, Organizational Development, and Operations Management are correlated to pay that is above average.
 At the other end of the pay range are skills like Leadership, Human Resources, and Budget Management.
 Most people skilled in Operations Management are similarly competent in Organizational Development and Budget Management.

 Pay by Experience Level for Chief Operating Officer, Non-Profit Organization